Laughter and Vision

-*Deliver one presentation to the class
+*Deliver at least one presentation to the class

 Reading Our primary reading will draw on a series of novels, classic and contemporary.
 They are listed below under Required Texts.
-I strongly urge you to obtain these books in your own copies and in the edition specified, either from local bookstores or from online suppliers, so that we will all be “on the same page” and so that you will be able to highlight and annotate them.
+I strongly urge you to obtain these books in your own copies and in the edition specified, either from the Bard bookstore, local bookstores or from online suppliers, so that we will all be “on the same page” and so that you will be able to highlight and annotate them.

 Presentations Each student will make one presentation on the theme of the course, in some way tied to the current reading.
 Use of multimedia and social media during the presentation is strongly encouraged.